The brands that are giving back this International Women’s Day

 The products all come in a floral drawstring bag designed by Rixo.
 And in terms of the brand’s charitably donations for IWD, £5 from sales of the collection go directly to The Prince’s Trust.

-Once again, Mango has created a capsule collection of T-shirts and a tote bag (£35.99, Mango.com – available from 8 March) in honour of IWD.
+Once again, Mango has created a capsule collection of T-shirts and a tote bag (£35.99, Mango.com) in honour of IWD.
 The fashion brand is donating 100 per cent of the profits from the limited-edition line to Mundo Cooperante, a Spanish NGO that provides support for four social organisations in Bangladesh, India, Pakistan and Ethiopia and promotes education for vulnerable girls.

 Voucher codes